jinchen-hu/web-development-bootcamp/Notes/JS-Notes.md

   * find elements by class name
   * return a Nodelist of all elements with the specified name or classname
   * element can be accessed through their node number
+* querySelector("cssSelector");
+  * Return the first element that mathes a given CSS-style selector
+* querySelectorAll("cssSelector");
+  * return a list of elements that matches a given CSS- style selector
 * innerHTML;
   * the easiest way to get and change the content of an element
 * setAttribut(&quot;attribute&quot;, &quot;newvalue&quot;);